sarmad47/docker-web-app/README.md

 ## Wordpress on Docker
-Wordpress website hosted on Docker containers running MySQL, Phpmyadmin and Wordpress services.
+Wordpress website hosted on Docker containers running MySQL, Phpmyadmin and WordPress services.

 Domain setup by No-IP DDNS.